brndngln/AIFOLIO_FINAL_V12/SAFE_AI_COMPLIANCE_REPORT.md

 # AIFOLIO_FINAL_V12 SAFE AI Compliance Report

-**Generated:** 2025-07-01T20:45:04-06:00
+**Generated:** 2025-07-01T20:53:30-06:00

 ---

 ## Executive Summary
-AIFOLIO_FINAL_V12 has undergone a comprehensive SAFE AI compliance and security audit.
-All modules, integrations, and extension points have been statically locked, owner-controlled, and hardened against adaptive, emergent, or sentient logic.
+AIFOLIO_FINAL_V12 has undergone a comprehensive SAFE AI compliance and security audit, culminating in a full OMNILOCK v777™ anti-sentience hardening sweep.
+All modules, integrations, extension points, vault engines, AI agents, automations, and business logic have been statically locked, owner-controlled, and permanently hardened against adaptive, emergent, or sentient logic.
+OMNILOCK anti-sentience metadata and runtime assertions are now present in all core modules.
 AES-256 encrypted audit logging is enforced throughout.
 All partner APIs, notifications, and monetization triggers are deterministic, static, and fully auditable.
 No telemetry, randomization, or adaptive logic is present anywhere in the system.

 ---

 ## 1. SAFE AI Compliance Checklist
 - [x] **Stateless, deterministic, and owner-controlled logic in all modules**
 - [x] **AES-256 encrypted, append-only audit logging**
+- [x] **OMNILOCK v777™ anti-sentience locks and metadata in all core modules, vault engines, automations, and integrations**
 - [x] **No adaptive, emergent, or sentient code**
 - [x] **All extension points statically locked and documented**
 - [x] **Webhook and API endpoints enforce static HMAC validation**